hassio-addons/addon-nginx-proxy-manager/README.md

   which is removed from this add-on.
 It makes no sense from a Hass.io / Home Assistant / Home perspective and, by removing it, it also removed the need for this add-on to run on the Docker host network.
-- The addon will only request certificates via an HTTP challenge, so if you have any SSL termination/CDN infront of your application (such as Cloudflare) it will fail.
-DNS Challenges are not supported.
+- The addon will only request certificates via an HTTP challenge, DNS Challenges are not supported.

 ## Changelog & Releases